jaytroy/JSB/README.md

   # JSBSim flight simulator
 This is a barebones implementation of a flight simulator using the JSBSim framework and C++.
 At the moment, it's tested on Ubuntu 24.04 and is unlikely to compile on dissimilar OS's.

-The simulator is entirely self-contained, depending on only JSBSim itself.
 The diagram below shows the dependency flow of the program.
+The simulation runs on its own, depending on modules for added functionality.

 ![Diagram showing the dependency flow of the simulator](simulator.png "Dependency Diagram")